cake-tech/cakewallet-guides/docs/cake-pay/faq.md

 ## How can I bring up a code again?

-Cake Pay Web redemption codes are only provided by email.
+Cake Pay redemption codes are only provided by email.
 Check your email to get the code.

 ## How do I recover an unused code?